BOND REPORT: Treasury Yields Rebound On Raft Of Solid Economic Data And AT&T Debt Deal

 See: Boeing bonanza: Durable-goods orders soar 6.5% in June (http://www.marketwatch.com/story/boeing-bonanza-durable-goods-orders-soar-65-in-june-2017-07-27)

 The yield move higher gained impetus as AT&T came on to the corporate bond market on Thursday.
-Investors have touted a $15 billion figure, but the final sum is still unknown.
-The amount would put it on track as the second largest sale of corporate credit this year, after Microsoft issued $17 billion of its paper in January.
+Investors have touted a $22.5 billion figure, but the final sum has yet to be completed.
+The amount would put it on track as the largest sale of corporate credit this year, after Microsoft issued $17 billion of its paper in January.

 "This seven-part offering in this mega deal is certainly weighing on the market," said Tom di Galoma, managing director of Treasurys trading at Seaport Global Securities, referring to how the sale will come in seven separate tranches.